 The driver nodded and jogged briskly back to where the transport was parked.
 The rain began to fall in earnest once more, leading the Maharani and Surya to head for the shelter of the warehouse.
 Fenris directed Quirinus to follow and felt a thrill of pleasure as the pilot scowled at his waggle of the gun, before glancing towards the Platypus and the anxious face of Ravana at the flight-deck window.
 The refuelling gantry had disconnected and was slowly retreating across the apron to leave the way clear for departure.
 The sound of it clanging to a halt was replaced by the distant peal of a bell drifting upon the dawn.

 “What’s that noise?” asked Surya.

-"That is the bell to tell us it is time we were on our way," said the Maharani, hugging the Raja close.
-"My little angel has found his wings to fly from here."
+“That is the bell to tell us it is time to leave,” said the Maharani, hugging the Raja close.
+“My little angel has found his wings to fly from here.”

-"My wings," muttered Quirinus glumly.
-"I thought Christmas was a time for giving, not taking.
-Of goodwill to all men and rubbish like that."
+“My wings,” muttered Quirinus glumly.
+“I thought Christmas was a time for giving, not taking.
+Peace and goodwill to all and rubbish like that.”

 “Merry Christmas,” Fenris said sarcastically.

 “Maybe it is,” said the Maharani and whispered something in his ear.